READING TIME: 4 MINUTES

 Have you ever wondered how architects and developers envision their designs before the completed project?
 Till now, physical models and dated CGI showcase the finished product in a limited capacity, whereby the creatives behind the project aren’t able to fully visualise the impact their creations may have within its surroundings.
 This is where VU.CITY – a property technology company – have developed a unique (and truly interactive) 3D digital platform that allows architects, developers, local authorities and planners to bring their proposals to life.
 The platform is changing approaches to the built environment day by day.

-VU.CITY employs game developers, who utilise game engine technology, to incorporate London’s, and a growing number of UK cities’, entire footprint into its platform.
+VU.CITY employs game developers who utilise game engine technology to incorporate a city’s entire footprint into its platform.
 Since its inception in 2015, it has drawn praise from local boroughs and architectural practices, many of whom commend its easily navigable interface and ability to capture outputs accurate to within 15cm.
 It is becoming an important part of the planning process, especially when the decision to build high-rises in the City cluster is concerned.
 Discussions between planners, consultants, clients and local authorities can also take place in real-time.
-Strict planning regulations mean that developers must adhere to certain restrictions concerning the height of buildings, in order to protect views of key historic sites such as St. Paul’s Cathedral (see below).
+Strict planning regulations mean that developers must adhere to certain restrictions concerning the height of buildings in order to protect views of key historic sites such as St. Paul’s Cathedral (see below).

 I attended a talk at the New London Architecture exhibition where the VU.CITY sales team were able to demonstrate some of the key features of the platform.
 Among many, these are what stood out to me the most: